apify/crawlee/README.md

 npm -g install apify-cli
 ```

+You might need to run the above command with `sudo`, depending on your configuration.

-Create a boilerplate of your new web crawling project by running:
+Now create a boilerplate of your new web crawling project by running:

 ```bash
 apify create my-hello-world